YunzhiZhang/glance-tools/docs/ccdc_viz.rst

 First, are they saved as a single image or a collection?
 Next is the path to the CCDC results.Even though they are not officially public yet, we can interact with some of the CCD results that have been executed by Google.
-The default values, particularly the “z” in the filter CCDC run, contain results for the period between 1999-2020.
-After setting the desired run prefix, you can click on the Load image button.
+The default value contains two different runs: one for the period ~1985-1999, and another for the period ~1999-2019.
+Both results are directly  available when loaded by the tool.
 When the two fields below the button show their corresponding information, you will be able interact with the rest of the options in the control panel in any order.